Ariana Savalas: Postmodern Jukebox

 Savalas was introduced to Scott Bradlee in 2015 and began collaborating on online videos and touring with the band soon after.
 They have performed at venues such as Radio City Music Hall, The Greek Theater, and the O2 Academy in London.
-Savalas was their first female emcee, and hosted the first-ever PMJ PBS special "Postmodern Jukebox: The New Classics".
+Savalas was their first female emcee, and hosted the first PMJ PBS special "Postmodern Jukebox: The New Classics".
 Savalas has garnered praise for her singing and also for her skill at jazz whistling.